qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 The parser reads this definition and creates a new tab inside the Toolbox when you select the module.
-A more detailed description for adding new modules, changing a module's group, etc., can be found on the |qg| wiki at http://hub.qgis.org/projects/quantum-gis/wiki/Adding_New_Tools_to_the_GRASS_Toolbox.
+A more detailed description for adding new modules, changing a module's group, etc., can be found on the QGIS wiki at http://hub.qgis.org/projects/quantum-gis/wiki/Adding_New_Tools_to_the_GRASS_Toolbox.